Meeco/docs/releases/svx-4.0.0.md

 - **Credential and verification management has moved out of the Portal.** Credential schemas, credential templates, verification templates, issued credentials, and presentation requests/responses are now managed through the new Wallet Dashboard.
 - **ISO Mobile Document credential storage format has changed.** Credentials are now stored as `IssuerSigned` rather than `DeviceResponse`.
 There is no automatic migration of previously stored credentials.
 - **Wallet configuration is no longer exclusively file-based.** Most configuration is now managed at runtime, persisted in the application database, and accessible via the Wallet API or the Wallet Admin UI.
+- **Removed Organisation Wallet endpoints:**
+  - `GET /presentations/requests/{requestId}/status` - was not used, presentation request status can be fetched by using private API.
+  - `GET /system/svx/reload_data` - at this point Wallet does not depend on SVX and no data needs to be reloaded.
+  - `GET /system/wallet` - partially replaced by the `GET /system/settings/effective` endpoint.
+  - `POST /presentations/response/verify` - was not used.

 ## New Features